marwahaha/qaoa-reference/README.md

 ## Extensions to QAOA

 Several adjustments to QAOA have been proposed.
-Some of these are new protocols that use QAOA as a subroutine; others add penalty terms or adjust the mixing Hamiltonian.
+Some of these are new protocols that use QAOA as a subroutine; others add penalty terms, use thermal state based objectives, or adjust the mixing Hamiltonian.
 Here is a list:

 | Extension                           | How it works | References                                                                                             |
 |-------------------------------------|--------------|--------------------------------------------------------------------------------------------------------|